squera/AP-class/src/full_files/c07_project.md

-To ensure each group's trader can interact with each group's market, we need to set up a Market Protocol (MP), which defines all operations that can be done on markets and on their currencies (called goods in the Market Protocol).
+To ensure each group's trader can interact with each group's market, we need to set up a Market Protocol (MP), which defines all operations that can be done on markets and on their goods.
 We provide a **faulty** definition of the specs of the protocol that you have to fix, following the process of a W3C-like organisation (described below).

 This document contains the following information